PowerDNS/lightningstream/README.md

-# LightningStream
+# Lightning Stream

-LightningStream is a tool to stream Lightning Memory-Mapped Database (LMDB) changes to an S3 bucket in near realtime.
+Lightning Stream is a tool to stream Lightning Memory-Mapped Database (LMDB) changes to an S3 bucket in near realtime.
 Receiving instances can update a local LMDB from these snapshots in near realtime to reflect remote changes, with a typical replication delay of a few seconds.